 Why delivery is so crucial:

-Many digital campaigns today don’t just start on the big screen and stay on the big screen.
-With mobile phones becoming a big part of who we are, many digital campaigns rely on the transferability of data from digital displays to smartphones.
+Many digital campaigns don’t just start on the big screen and stay on the big screen.
+With mobile phones as ubiquitous as they are, many digital campaigns rely on the transferability of data from digital displays to smartphones.

-When advertisers create a campaign for specific products, they need to target the buyers of those specific products where they are.
-Thanks to nearly two-thirds of American’s being mobile phone users, the consumer is accessible practically anywhere at any time.
+When advertisers create a campaign for specific products, they need to target the buyers of those products where they are.
+Thanks to the vast majority – 96 percent – of Americans being mobile phone users1, the consumer is accessible practically anywhere at any time.

-Instead of taking the billion dollar blow, the big box retailer fought back by offering ‘special’ alerts on consumer’s smartphones.
+Instead of taking the billion-dollar blow, the big-box retailer fought back by instituting a price matching system and offering ‘special’ alerts on consumers’ smartphones.
 Customers were offered a discounted price if they purchased in-store and picked up in-store.

-In a 2015 report, Best Buy indicated that up to four percent of their online traffic resulted in dead-end sales because they didn’t have the inventory needed in their distribution centers.
-The inventory, however, was available at other stores 80% of the time.
+In 2015, Best Buy indicated that up to four percent of their online traffic resulted in dead-end sales because they didn’t have the inventory needed in their distribution centers.
+The inventory, however, was available at other stores 80 percent of the time.
+Today, Best Buy physical stores serve as warehouses and distribution centers, using store inventory to fulfill online orders3.
 By offering ship-to options from other stores, their sales increased significantly.

 3) Advanced Performance

-Digital signage doesn’t need to be a stand-alone marketing campaign with mere rotation of images and text.
-When digital signage was born, this certainly was the case, but that was thirty years ago, and there is so much more out there.
+Digital signage doesn’t need to be a stand-alone marketing campaign with the mere rotation of images and text.
+When digital signage was born this was common, but in the ensuing decades content – and the ways we can manage it – have become much more dynamic.

 If you want to incorporate live social news feeds, interactive media, or touchscreen capabilities, you need advanced performance software.
 The software’s ability to integrate with third-party data providers is key.